 Adult Drug Court

 The Richmond Adult Drug Treatment Court program is a voluntary substance abuse treatment program for nonviolent felony offenders.
 The program includes regular appearances before a Circuit Court Judge, drug testing, individual and group counseling, and 12-step meetings.
-Utilizing a team approach, on-site clinicians provide assessment and treatment, and probation officers provide supervision and ancillary services.
+Utilizing a team approach, on-site substance abuse clinicians provide assessment and treatment, and probation officers provide supervision and ancillary services.
 During the program, participants seek to: obtain a drug free-lifestyle; maintain a law-abiding lifestyle; enhance employment skills; be involved in the recovery community; identify relapse warning signs and plan for prevention; and identify specific needs and develop a treatment plan designed for recovery.
 Participants are actively engaged in RADTC for a minimum of 16 months.
 The program is flexible to meet the needs of various participants, and thus individual progress determines the length of time in RADTC.
-The program consists of five distinct phases, including: 30-day Probationary Period, Phase I, Phase II, Phase III, and Aftercare.
+The program consists of the following phases: 30-day probationary phase, Phase I, Phase II, Phase III, and Aftercare.

 B. FRINGE BENEFITS